 3.4.2 Similarity calculation.
-In user authentication, there are two cases of training data usage: data of a single user is used and data of multiple users is used.
-For single user data, data of only a single user, e.g., owner of the helmet, is registered or data of multiple users are registered but data of one of them whose ID is given is used.
-For multiple user data, data of multiple users who are expected to use the helmet is used.
-Given training data [xm, ym ] (m = 1,..., M) from the user(s) by wearing the helmet M times in advance, the proposed method calculates the Mahalanobis distance, where ym is the registrant label, such as the registrant's name and number.
+In user authentication, there are two cases for using training data: data of a single user are used and data of multiple users are used.
+For single-user data, data of only a single user (e.g., owner of the helmet) are registered or data of multiple users are registered; however, the data of only one of the users whose ID is provided are used.
+For multiple-user data, data of multiple users who are expected to use the helmet are used.
+With training data [xm, ym ] (m = 1,..., M) obtained from user(s) wearing the helmet M times in advance, the proposed method calculates the Mahalanobis distance, where ym is the registrant label, such as the registrant's name and number.

-The Mahalanobis distance is one of the methods for calculating the distance between multiple variables, which can be normalized considering the distribution of the data.
-The mean vector // and the variance-covariance matrix Z of the training data are calculated by Eqn.
-1 and 2.
+The Mahalanobis distance is a method for calculating the distance between multiple variables, and can be normalized considering the distribution of the data.
+The mean vector // and the variance-covariance matrix Z of the training data are calculated by (1) and (2).

-The Mahalanobis distance between training data xm (m = 1,.. .,M) and input data xtest can be calculated with Equation 3.
+The Mahalanobis distance between the training data xm (m = 1,.. .,M) and input data xtest can be calculated by (3).

-If the input data are collected from the pre-registered user, the input data x; nput follows the probability distribution of the variance-covariance matrix Z. /V
+If the input data are collected from a pre-registered user, the input data x; nput follow the probability distribution of the variance-covariance matrix Z. /V

 3.4.3 Authentication decision.
-Let 9 be the threshold value, the user is authenticated if Eqn.
-4 is satisfied, while the the user is reejcted if Eqn.
-4 is not satisfied. • C<%' .
+Letting 9 be the threshold value, a user is authenticated if (4) is satisfied and is rejected if (4) is not satisfied. • C<%' .

 3.5 Software

-The program of Arduino MEGA was implemented by Arduino IDE.
-A computer program that receives data from Arduino MEGA and saves it in csv format was implemented by Python.
-A computer program to analyze the data was implemented by Python.
+The Arduino MEGA program was implemented by Arduino IDE, and a computer program that received data from Arduino MEGA and saved it in comma-separated values format was implemented in Python.
+A computer program to analyze the data was also implemented in Python.

-In the user identification, the system loads the pre-collected sensor data in csv format.
-For SVM, sklearn.svm.SVC of a scikit-learn [16] library which is an implementation of the standard soft margin SVM is used.
-We also used sklearn.model_selection. cross_val_score for cross-validation and sklearn.model_selec tion.GridSearchCV for grid search were used for evaluation.
+In user identification, the system loaded the collected sensor data.
+For the SVM, sklearn.svm.SVC of the scikit-learn [16] library, which is an implementation of the standard soft margin SVM, was used.
+We also used sklearn.model_selection. cross_val_score for cross-validation and sklearn.model_selec tion.GridSearchCV for grid search and evaluation.

-In the user authentication, the system loads pre-collected sensor data in CSV format and computes the variance-covariance matrix using scipy.spatial.distance.
-For the calculation of the Ma-halanobis distance, sklearn.covariance.MinCovDet is used for variance-covariance matrix.
-Minimum Covariance Determinant (MCD) is an algorithm that is robust to outlier values for estimating a variance-covariance matrix. sklearn.covariance.MinCovDet is a scikit-learn library that is implemented Fast-MCD [14] which is a faster version of MCD. scipy.spatial.distance is a SciPy [17] library that is implemented functions for calculating various distance.
+In user authentication, the system loaded the collected sensor data and computed the variance-covariance matrix using sklearn.covariance.MinCovDet.
+For calculation of the Mahalanobis distance, scipy.spatial.distance was used.
+The minimum covariance determinant (MCD) is an algorithm that is robust to outlier values for estimating a variance-covariance matrix. sklearn.covariance.MinCovDet is a scikit-learn library that implement Fast-MCD [14], a faster version of MCD. scipy.spatial.distance is a SciPy [17] library that implements functions for calculating various distances.

 4 EVALUATION

-This section describes the experiments we conducted to evaluate the effectiveness of the proposed method.
+This section describes the experiments conducted to evaluate the effectiveness of the proposed method.

 4.1 Data Collection